hacktivist123/sheddy-xyz/README.md

 # SHEDDY-XYZ

-This Repository contains the code for my new personal blog, built with GatsbyJS.
+This repository contains the code for my new personal blog, built with GatsbyJS.

 ## CREDIT